mggg/VRA_ensembles/README.md

 * ***store_interval***: The number of chain steps between storing data.

 ### Output Files ###
+These files will be stored in the 'outputs' folder of your local directory.

 * ***store_plans***: Every 500th plan is stored in this file.
 The first two columns are VTD IDs and indices, and each subsequent column has their district assignments for a plan.
 * ***hisp_prop_df***: Each column is a district, and each row has the HCVAP shares of district CVAP for a plan.